klalicki/JSFrameworks2023/projects/final-project/book-store/README.md

 ## API Documentation

 As a part of this project, you will be making AJAX requests to the back-end book store server.
 The server has an API that will allow you to signin, search for books, find details about a single book, look up books in a user’s book store and update books in a user’s book store.
 In order for this to be a part of your Github portfolio, we have a written a server in Node.js, which you will install and run locally.
-We also have it setup so that if you choose, you can easily upload the application to [Heroku](https://www.heroku.com/home).
+We also have it setup so that if you choose, you can easily upload the application to a hosting service.

 The API is a REST based API that will return JSON data.
 Here is an overview of the API end-points.
 You will need to plugin the _bookId_, _shelfKey_ and _bookTitle_ into the URL.